ainiaa/5-minute-PHP-framework/TUTORIAL.md

 #### Templates

 `templates` directory holds all HTML files that will be outputted to the end user.
-There should always be a file called `main.php`, which holds the "main"
+There should always be a file called `layout.php`, which holds the "main"
 HTML template of the whole page.
 Inside this file there should be a loop:

     <?php foreach($templates as $template){ include($template); }?>